 ‘I want to know if I am, truly.’

-‘I’m all about your night visits, you tell me, you tell me all about it.’
+‘I’m all about your night visits.
+You tell me, you tell me everything.’

 ‘Call your sister?’ he said, as the door closed behind me.